Disney Cruise Onboard Credit

-While you are already on board a cruise, Disney sales associates try to lure you into booking another cruise in the future.
-They offer some great deals, lower deposits, as well as some onboard credits.
+While you are already onboard a cruise, Disney sales associates try to lure you into booking another cruise in the future.
+They offer some great deals, lower deposits, as well as some great onboard credits.

 If you think you may want to set sail again, we recommend that you first compare the deals Disney offers with the onboard credits a travel agency offers before you commit to anything.

-Since onboard credits and Disney packages tend to vary, there is no clear cut way of knowing which method of booking (directly with Disney or via a travel agency) will save you the most money without calling around first.
+Since onboard credits and Disney packages tend to vary, there’s no clear cut way of knowing which method of booking (directly with Disney or via a travel agency) will save you the most money without calling around first.

 Dining at Palo – Photo Credit: David Lytle